yxnyxnyxnyxn/Applications/GZip/README.md

 ```
   make check TARGETS=<sw_emu/hw_emu>

-  Note: This command compiles for targeted emulation mode and executes the application
+  Note: This command compiles for targeted emulation mode and executes the
+        application.
+To execute it on AWS F1 instance, please follow instructions
+        specific to AWS F1 emulation.

 ```
 ### Hardware